iltommi/qdb-documentation/source/api/common.rst

 Error management
 ^^^^^^^^^^^^^^^^^^

 Each operation receives a status, independent from other operations.
-If for some reason the cluster estimates that running the batch may be unsafe or unreliable, operations may be skipped and will have the qdb_e_skipped error code.
+If for some reason the cluster estimates that running the batch may be unsafe or unreliable, operations may be skipped and will have the :c:macro:`qdb_e_skipped<qdb_error_t>` error code.
 This can also happen in case of a global error (unstable ring, low memory condition) or malformed batch.

 A batch with an invalid request or an invalid number of operations is considered malformed as a whole and ignored.
 This is because quasardb considers that a batch with invalid entries is probably erroneous as a whole and even requests that look valid should not be run as a precaution.

 For example, if you submit a batch of put operations and one of the operations has an invalid parameter (for example an empty alias), the whole batch will be in error.
-The operation with the invalid parameter will have the qdb_e_invalid_argument error code and other operations will have the qdb_e_skipped error code.
+The operation with the invalid parameter will have the :c:macro:`qdb_e_invalid_argument<qdb_error_t>` error code and other operations will have the :c:macro:`qdb_e_skipped<qdb_error_t>` error code.

 Complexity
 ^^^^^^^^^^^^